ChrisHAdams/application-healthcheck/README.md

 I built this app to help monitor a system that comprises of several APIs, databases, web applications etc. to provide instant feedback when one or more components go down or are performing below expectations.

-This application supports checking the following are available.
+This application supports checking the following assets:-
 1. Webpages/websites
 2. Web Services
 3. Servers